MoOx/react-from-svg/README.md

   --with-web-for-typescript, -rnwts     Output code for DOM with TypeScript.
 If --with-native is also used, will be output as .web.tsx files
-  --remove-fill, -rf                    Remove all 'fill' properties from SVGs, convenient for icons --remove-stroke, -rs                  Remove all 'stroke' properties from SVGs, convenient for icons
+  --remove-fill, -rf                    Remove all 'fill' properties from SVGs, convenient for icons --remove-stroke, -rs                  Remove all 'stroke' properties from SVGs, convenient for icons --allow-override-fill, -aof                 Replace all 'fill' properties by a dynamic prop (fills) in SVGs, e.g. fill={fills[N]}.
+If fills[N] is undefined, fallback to the original value.
+Useful to dynamically control icon color(s).

 Example
   $ react-from-svg assets/svgs src/Svgs --with-native --remove-fill
+  $ react-from-svg assets/svgs src/Svgs --with-web --allow-override-fill
 ```

 Generated components will allow you to inject all the props you could use on an `<svg>`/`<Svg>`, such as: